Department of Music and Dance

 Can I take Band for credit?Yes, but you don't have to.
 Music majors and minors need a certain number of ensemble credits which can be fulfilled by Concert Band.
 Also, many Arts & Science College students use Concert Band to fulfill their Fine Arts distribution requirement.

-What kind of music does the Band play?Everything from Sousa Marches, Concert Band "Classics" like the Holst Suites, Incantation and Dance, or Variations on a Korean Folk Song, and newer pieces like Danza Barbarica (written for the UVM Band by David Myers), Constancy and Change (written for the 100th Anniversary of the Band by UVM Professor Patricia Julien), and Sierra Encantada by Italian composer Paolo Ciacci (and which the Band did the American premiere of).
+What kind of music does the Band play?Everything from Sousa Marches, Concert Band "classics" like the Holst Suites, Incantation and Dance or Variations on a Korean Folksong by John Barnes Chance,, and newer pieces like Danza Barbarica (written for the UVM Band by David Myers), Constancy and Change (written for the 100th Anniversary of the Band by UVM Professor Patricia Julien), and Sierra Encantada by Italian composer Paolo Ciacci (and which the Band did the American premiere of in 2009).

 Can I take private lessons?The Music Department offers private lessons on most instruments and voice.
 Since this is a one-on-one situation, there is an additional fee for the lessons, however, the Band has some funding for scholarships (see Prof. Toner for more information).
 More lesson information.